TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 </details>

-### 버킷 조회 Get Bucket
+### Get Bucket
-지정한 버킷의 정보와 내부에 저장된 오브젝트 목록을 조회합니다.
 Get bucket information as specified and list objects that are saved within.
 ```
 GET /{bucket}